svaderia/GujjuCoders/_posts/2017-04-16-format()-in-python.md

 tags: [Python]
 ---

 Today I'm going to write about formatting of strings in Python using `format()` function.
 Sending out a root mail(in BITS) got me inspired to write an article on it.
-So here's something for my (and maybe your too :wink:) future reference.
+So here's something for my (and maybe even for your :wink:) future reference.
 ## Basic formatting
 {% highlight python %}
 ' {} {}'.format('one', 'two')